Unleashing The Power Of Agni In Ayurveda For Optimal Health

 Digestive fire is a critical concept in Ayurveda.
 If the Agni is weak, the person will be at the mercy of the disease.
 But if it is strong and functioning correctly, the person will enjoy a perfect state of health.
 For the Agni to function correctly, you must respect your diet and combine your food according to the principles of Ayurveda.

-Each of the 3 doshas has an Agni that generally characterizes him.
+Each of the 3 doshas has an Agni that generally characterizes it.
 For example, Pitta people often have a high digestive fire.
 As a result, they can eat a lot without gaining weight.
 On the other hand, the digestive fire of the Kapha people is a slower, slower fire.

 That slow metabolism is what makes these people gain weight with relative ease.
 In addition, the Vata people usually have a highly variable digestive fire directly related to their activities and emotional state.